India's Lenskart raises $300m from investors including Temasek

 India's tech industry is having a breakout year.
 Global investors are pouring billions of dollars into the country's start-ups, minting more unicorns than ever before.

 Those investments are starting to pay off.
-Food-delivery app Zomato became the nation's first unicorn to make its stock market debut, raising US$1.3 billion.
-The digital payments start-up Paytm filed a draft prospectus for what could be the country's biggest initial public offering (IPO) ever.
+Food delivery app Zomato became the nation's first unicorn to make its stock market debut, raising US$1.3 billion.
+Meanwhile, digital payments start-up Paytm filed a draft prospectus for what could be the country's biggest initial public offering.

 Mr Bansal began his entrepreneurial efforts with a start-up aimed at solving the housing problems of college students.
-But he quickly realised he could make more of an impact in selling eyewear.
+But he quickly realised he could make more of an impact by selling eyewear.

 "India is the blind capital of the world and about half of its 1.3 billion people need glasses," he said.